I just got back from 10 days of traveling to Cancun.

 - Cabs are hard to find at the airport.
 At least that was what I was told when my transfer company did not show up.

 - The name of this website is ‘Best All-Inclusive’, not Cheap All-Inclusive – so your experience may vary.

 - Every hotel I was at ( Playa del Carmen, Puerto Morales, Hotel Zone & Playa-Costa Mujeres) was very concerned about health and safety.

 - BTW – get used to using QR codes.
-They don’t pass out menus or property maps because they don’t want to touch them.
+They don’t like to pass out menus or property maps because they don’t want to touch them.

 - Most resorts have their own app, be sure to download it.
 It’s the best way to get info without looking like a Luddite.

 - Also, food was good.
-Not all restaurants are open every day and room service took longer than usual.
+Most all restaurants are open every day and room service took longer than usual.
 But things are improving day by day.

-- Very smooth and expensive.
+- Cabs are right at the resort and getting a ride is smooth and expensive.
 It cost me $15 to take a cab a bit less than a mile.

 - Cabbies have this little chart with microscopic print that gives you the rates (if you can see them).

 - Uber works great for about 25% of the price, but they cannot come on the property.
 You have to meet them outside the gates.

 - Make sure you reconfirm your transfers back to the airport.